ELF32bit/godot-mapper-quake/README.md

 * Most spawnflags are supported.

 Change **layers.gd** file to integrate entities into your project.
+> This repository needs a lot more work, better use it as a reference.

 ## Generated scene tree examples
 |Scene Tree|func_door|